raydenlim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list people
-2. FAKEJARVIS shows a list of persons
+2. FAKEJARVIS shows a list of people
 3. User requests to grade an assignment for a specific person in the list
-4. FAKEJARVIS assigns given grade to the student
+4. FAKEJARVIS assigns given grade to the person

     Use case ends.